bobbingwide/sb-chart-block/readme.txt

 So far...

-- Line and stacked line
+- Line and stacked line, with optional fill
 - Bar and stacked bar
 - Horizontal bar and stacked horizontal bar
 - Pie